-2. Annual Companion Tickets: Did you know some Canadian travel cards offer an annual round-trip companion voucher – no minim spend required!
-The WestJet World Elite Mastercard let’s you bring someone along every year for $99 to anywhere in Canada or the continental U.S.!
-You can bring your companion to Hawaii with the Alaska Airlines MasterCard companion ticket for a mere $121USD return!
+Did you know some Canadian travel cards offer an annual round-trip companion voucher?
+The WestJet RBC World Elite Mastercard let’s you bring someone along for $1193 (plus taxes, fees and charges) to anywhere in Canada or the continental U.S.!

 - See if your voucher will allow your companion to sit in the same class of seat as you i.e. you buy business class, your companion gets business class at no extra cost!

-- The RBC WestJet World Elite waives the first check baggage fee for the primary cardholder and up to 8 travelling companions.
+- The WestJet RBC World Elite Mastercard waives the first check baggage fee for the primary cardholder and up to 8 travelling companions on the same reservation4.

 - Watch-out for free checked bag offers that only apply to flights in which you redeemed your rewards.

-- If you have credit card debt, transfer it to a 0% balance transfer card. if you still haven’t paid down your balance at the end of the 6 or 12 month promotional term, find another balance transfer offer to switch to.
+- If you have credit card debt, transfer it to a balance transfer card. if you still haven’t paid down your balance at the end of the promotional term, find another balance transfer offer to switch to.
 Called balance surfing, you can avoid some serious interest if you put together a good plan.